andrewroberts/rose-task-manager/README.md

 # Rose Task Manager (RoseTM)

-Rose Task Manager (RoseTM) is a team/collaborative task manger that has been developed to make full use of Google Apps and Google Apps Script.
+Rose Task Manager (RoseTM) is a team/collaborative task manager that has been developed to make full use of Google Apps and Google Apps Script.

 It's main features are: